Reading Comprehension

 Still, dyslexic readers stubbornly try to memorize words as a strategy to read new words they come across.
 Words are familiar to them, where the process of decoding is like speaking another language.

-To be a fluent reader, you must be able to decode quickly and efficiently.
-In addition, you must know what to do when you come across words you don’t know.
+To be a fluent reader, your child must be able to decode quickly and efficiently.
+In addition, your child must know what to do when coming across new or unfamiliar words.

 Teachers typically record fluency times and compare them with previous times, hoping, of course, that progress is made.
 This process is usually recorded as “words per minute” and simply refers to how many words in one minute a student can read.